dcoellarb/gregrickaby/README.md

 ## Code review summary

-For review this code i have place // REVIEW: ... and {/\* REVIEW:... comments across the application, should be simple to search for "REVIEW:" to find them all.
+For review this code i have placed // REVIEW: ... and {/\* REVIEW:... comments across the application, should be simple to search for "REVIEW:" to find them all.

 Now here is a summary of my findings: